-In bankruptcy proceedings, David has served as lead counsel to debtors, official committees of unsecured creditors, major creditors and asset purchasers.
-He has also served as trial counsel to a foreign representative in one of the most significant international insolvency trials in U.S. history.
+David regularly serves as lead counsel to debtors, official committees of unsecured creditors, and other major parties in Chapter 11 bankruptcy cases.
 David has also been appointed by the Office of the U.S. Trustee to serve as a Chapter 11 trustee.
-In these roles, David utilizes superior problem-solving, and when appropriate, litigation skills to achieve the best results for his clients and bankruptcy estates.
-David’s unique combination of substantive bankruptcy knowledge and litigation and trial skills allows him to lead any type of bankruptcy matter with efficiency and effectiveness.
-He also works effectively with financially troubled clients to avoid bankruptcy or litigation before it arises.
-David has represented clients in a variety of industries including technology, manufacturing, real estate, retail, health care and advertising.
+In these roles, David utilizes a unique combination of substantive bankruptcy knowledge and, when appropriate, superior litigation and trial skills allowing him to lead any type of bankruptcy matter with the utmost efficiency and effectiveness.
+He also works successfully with financially troubled clients to avoid bankruptcy or litigation before it arises.
+He has represented clients in a variety of industries including technology, manufacturing, real estate, retail, health care, advertising, events and entertainment.
+David also works as Delaware co-counsel on behalf of clients in a variety of cases.

-At Cole Schotz, David plays an integral role in managing the Bankruptcy & Corporate Restructuring practice, serving as Co-Deputy Chair of the department.
-David also takes pride in mentoring associates and junior partners in the firm and is heavily involved in the firm’s mentoring program.
+At Cole Schotz, David takes pride in mentoring associates and junior partners in the firm and is heavily involved in the firm’s mentoring program.
 He is also an active member of the American Bankruptcy Institute, where he is a member of the advisory board for the organization’s yearly Mid-Atlantic conference.

-David gives back to the community through his pro bono representations by helping people with limited means navigate through difficult legal matters on a pro se basis.
-He most recently assisted a client in a substantial litigation regarding a guardianship in Delaware Family Court.
-David’s pro bono representations also include helping those who cannot afford to file for Chapter 7 bankruptcy.
+David gives back to the community through his pro bono representations in which he assists individuals in navigating through difficult legal matters on a pro se basis.
+His representations have included assisting a client in Delaware Family Court with a substantial litigation regarding a guardianship, as well as helping clients file for Chapter 7 bankruptcy.

-David has been recognized for his work in by Chambers USA and Best Lawyers in America 2016 through 2019.
-David was previously named a rising star by Super Lawyers and was named in M&A Advisor’s “40 Under 40 Legal Advisors.”
+David has been recognized for his work by Chambers USA and Best Lawyers in America.
+He was previously named a rising star by Super Lawyers and was named in M&A Advisor’s “40 Under 40 Legal Advisors.”
 See Award Methodology.

 June 2, 2016Norman L. Pernick and G. David Dean